 ETS's reputation as the world's leading educational measurement organization rests on decades of pioneering research.
-The five ETS Research Chairs honor today's leaders in the field and pioneers of educational measurement.
+The four ETS Research Chairs are named after pioneers in educational assessment and honor today's scientific leaders in the field of educational measurement.

-"The five Research Chairs — and the scholars who hold them — are among ETS's most precious resources," says Ida Lawrence, Senior Vice President of Research & Development at ETS.
-"The chairs highlight the fact that ETS is a significant organization in terms of innovation and scientific status.
+"The four Research Chairs — and the scholars who hold them — are among ETS's most precious resources.
+The Research Chairs offer ETS a platform for looking both deep and far," says Ida Lawrence, Senior Vice President of Research & Development at ETS.
+"The intellectual leadership that the chairs provide allow us to build on the rich history of research on educational assessment, measurement and policy, and lay the groundwork for the next generation of researchers and innovators in our field.
+They highlight the fact that ETS is a significant organization in terms of innovation and scientific status.
 You could say that the scientists holding the chairs are keeping us in touch with the future."

 Michael T. Nettles

 The Edmund W. Gordon Chair for Policy Evaluation and Research

 Created in 2003, this chair honors a pioneer in educational assessment who The New York Times referred to as "the premier Black psychologist of his generation."
 In 2004, ETS President Kurt Landgraf appointed Michael T. Nettles, Senior Vice President of ETS's Policy Evaluation & Research Center, as the first holder of this chair.
 Nettles, an expert on fairness in the educational system, worked as a research scientist at ETS from 1984 to 1989 and returned in 2003 to head ETS's policy research division.

 The Samuel J. Messick Chair in Test Validity